gtdeng/what-happens-when-FrontEnd/README.md

 ### 2. DOMINTERACTIVE (domInteractive)
 - Browser fires off a "domInteractive" event and marks Document Interactive, since the DOM can be manipulated
-- At this point, the initial HTML document has been completely loaded, parsed and the DOM is ready for edits/manipulation via CSS or JS scripts.
+- At this point, the initial HTML document has been completely loaded, parsed and the DOM is ready for edits/manipulation via CSS or JS scripts
+- Browser checks the localStorage, sessionStorage, cacheStorage for the page's subresources; if unexpired, it will will load these resources.
+This is separate from the initial "has google.com's page been cached" checks.
+The browser checks whether a profile picture (or a jQuery library) from that CDN (eg lh3.googleusercontent.com or www.gstatic.com or cdnjs.cloudflare.com/ajax/libs/jquery/3.1.1/jquery.min.js) has ever been cached
+- If not found, the Browser "synchronously fetches" the page's subresources with a simple HTTP GET request: external images, fonts, CSS, and JS; and caches that data
+--  If it was a non-simple, non-GET request to a different origin (eg googleusercontent.com or www.gstatic.com); the Browser would initiate its preflight checklist and send an OPTIONS call to the server
-- Browser "synchronously fetches" the page's subresouces: external images, fonts, CSS, and JS -- "domInteractive" serves as a useful metric to measure a website's speed from the user's perspective (Netflix uses this metric)
+- "domInteractive" serves as a useful metric to measure a website's speed from the user's perspective (Netflix uses this metric)

 ### 3. DOMCONTENTLOADED (domContentLoaded)